+ACC6170 Taxation of Persons, Trusts, Gifts and Estates The study of individual income tax principles including filing status, personal exemptions, the totality of income and deductions and credits.
+Students are introduced to Forms 1040, 1040A, 1040EZ and all supporting schedules.
+Further emphasis of the course is on methods of personal wealth transfer through trusts, gifts and estates.
+Students are introduced to various transfer vehicles and the tax implications of each.
+Introduction of Forms 1041, 709 and 706 is an integral part of the course.
+Open to MSA students only.
+Semester hours: 3 Prerequisite(s): Admission to the program.
 ACC6180 Taxation of Partnerships, Corporations and Not-for-Profits The object of this course is to provide students with instruction in the essential theory and practice of federal income tax compliance for businesses.
 Students successfully completing the course are expected to be sufficiently grounded in tax codes, research resources, the vast array of income, deduction, exemption, dependencies and credit options to correctly and efficiently prepare the vast majority of federal business income tax returns.
-Semester hours: 3 Prerequisite(s): ACC3120 or equivalent; ACC6140.
-ACC6190 Business Regulation A study of the legal issues relative to the practice of public accounting and auditing.
+Semester hours: 3 Prerequisite(s): ACC3120; ACC6140.

+ACC6190 Business Regulation

+A study of the legal issues relative to the practice of public accounting and auditing.
 Chief among topics explored will be securities laws, commercial paper, uniform commercial code, bankruptcy, business organizations, debt regulation and selected government regulations.
 Students will also become acquainted with the ethical standards of the American Institute of Certified Public Accountants.
+Open to MSA students only.

-Semester hours: 3 Prerequisite(s): Admission to the program.
-ACC6200 Seminar in Professional Accounting Research and Practice A study of positive and negative examples of accounting practice.
+Semester hours: 3

+ACC6200 Seminar in Professional Accounting Research and Practice

+A study of positive and negative examples of accounting practice.
 This case-based course is intended to impress upon students the serious responsibility of accountants and the ways in which failure to properly execute professional responsibility can impact society.
 It also emphasizes the need for and technique of accounting research in making informed accounting decisions.
 The key concepts of the course include judgment, materiality, conservatism, valuation, disclosure, tangible vs. intangible balance sheet captions, contingencies, and the nature of the accountant/client relationship.
 The Seminar in Professional Accounting Practice is intended to assist students make a transition of the theoretical accounting construct of the educational institution to their practice as professionals.

-Semester hours: 3 Co/Prerequisite(s): ACC6160.
+Semester hours: 3

+Co/Prerequisite(s): ACC6160.